Grannus: Name

-Its etymology remains debated.
-The name could be connected to Proto-Celtic *grand-/grend-, meaning 'beard' (cf. Middle Irish grend, Middle Welsh grann 'chin, beard, cheek', Middle Breton grann 'eyebrow'), although some scholars have pointed that the god is never actually portrayed with a beard.
-Old French grenon ('small beard'), Old Spanish greñon ('beard') and Occitan gren ('moustache') are derived from an earlier *grennos, that is supposed to be Gaulish, but the vocalism is difficult to reconcile with the other forms.
+One line of interpretation connects the name with Proto-Celtic grand- (or grend-), meaning 'beard'.
+(Note: cf. Middle Irish grend, Middle Welsh grann ('chin, beard, cheek'), Middle Breton grann ('eyebrow').
+Old French grenon ('small beard'), Old Spanish greñon ('beard') and Occitan gren ('moustache') are derived from an earlier *grennos, which is supposed to be Gaulish, but the vocalism is difficult to reconcile with the theonym.)
+On this reading Grannus would mean roughly 'the bearded one'.
+Xavier Delamarre treats this as the best-supported explanation, although Jürgen Zeidler points out that the god is never actually portrayed with a beard in Gallo-Roman art.

-An alternative etymology connects the name to a reconstructed form *gra-snó- (< *g^{w}hr-snó-), which could be related to Proto-Celtic *g^{w}rīns-/g^{w}rens-, meaning 'heat' (cf. Middle Irish grīs 'heat, glow, embers', Middle Welsh gwres 'heat [of the sun, fire], passion, lust').
-Scholar Jürgen Zeidler contends that this would be a "probable reference to the sun's heat and its healing properties".
-In early twentieth century scholarship, the theonym was often compared with the Old Irish grían ('sun'), which, according to linguist Ranko Matasović, should be derived from Proto-Celtic *g^{w}rensā (> Primitive Irish *g^{w}rēnā).
+Another proposition connects the name to a reconstructed form gra-snó- (< gwhr-snó-), which could be related to Proto-Celtic gwrīns- (or gwrens-), meaning 'heat'.
+(Note: cf. Middle Irish grīs ('heat, glow, embers'), Middle Welsh gwres ('heat [of the sun, fire], passion, lust').)
+Zeidler contends that this would make the name a probable reference to the sun's heat and healing properties, and would be supported with the byname Phoebus attached to Apollo Grannus, and the place name Phoebiana, the site of one of the sanctuaries.
+Jan de Vries preferred this reading, relating Grannus to warm springs and rejecting the 'beard' etymology on the ground that beardedness was not distinctive of Celtic gods.
+(Note: A further derivation, from ǵher- ('shine, gleam'), proposed by Garrett Olmsted, has found little support.)
+The theonym has been compared with the Old Irish grían ('sun'), possibly from Proto-Celtic *g^{w}rensnā, although this has also been criticised.